Service · Cost-to-Serve

 Prevent

-The biggest wins usually aren’t in the contact center — they’re upstream.
-Product defects, shipping partner selection, return policy design, checkout friction.
+The biggest wins usually aren’t in the contact center.
+They’re upstream: product defects, shipping partner selection, return policy design, checkout friction.
 CX becomes the voice of the customer for operations and product.

-№ 03 — Start here
+№ 03 · Start here

-A two-week diagnostic — $2,500, fixed fee.
+A two-week diagnostic for $2,500.

 A full unit-economics breakdown of your CX function, a prioritized lever list with ROI estimates, and a 60–90 day implementation plan.
 Every dollar of CX spend traced and stack-ranked by recoverable value.

-№ 04 — FAQ
+№ 04 · FAQ

 Frequently asked questions.